General Post Office: Telegraphy

+The Central Telegraph Office, through which one quarter of the nation's telegraph transmissions passed, was set alight during the London Blitz, destroying much of the interior; it reopened in 1943 but was demolished in the 1960s.
+In the decades after the Second World War, the volume of telegraph traffic significantly declined; the telegraph network was transferred to British Telecom in 1981, and the following year the inland telegram service was decommissioned.

+Telephony

 The GPO wished to standardise on the Strowger switch (also called SXS or step-by step) but the basic SXS exchange was not suitable for a large city like London until the Director telephone system was developed by the Automatic Telephone Manufacturing Company in the 1920s.
-The first London Director exchange, HOLborn, cutover on 12 November 1927, BIShopgate and SLOane exchanges were to follow in six weeks, followed by WEStern and MONument exchanges.
+The first London Director exchange, HOLborn, cutover on Saturday 12 November 1927, BIShopgate and SLOane exchanges were to follow in six weeks, followed by WEStern and MONument exchanges.
 The London area contained 80 exchanges, and full conversion would take many years.

 All London customers were given seven-digit numbers, with the first three digits spelling out the (local) exchange name.
-In March 1966 after all London (and other Director) exchanges were automatic, all-figure dialling was introduced.
+In March 1966, after all London (and other Director) exchanges were automatic, all-figure dialling was introduced.

 The Director system enabled the London network to operate with both automatic and manual exchanges in the local network until the 1960s and it was subsequently installed in other large British cities; starting with Manchester (1930), then Birmingham (1931), Glasgow (1937), Liverpool (1941), and Edinburgh (1950).

 After the Second World War, there began to be an unprecedented demand for telephone services.
 In addition, there was the need to make comprehensive repairs, and upgrades to a network which had been severely degraded by war, and lack of investment.
 Waiting lists for new telephone lines quickly emerged, and persisted for several decades.
 To alleviate the situation, the Post Office began to provide shared service residential lines, each known as a party line, which could share a cable pair.
 Most of the line was shared between two subscribers usually splitting off to each within sight of the houses, and both lines attracted a small discount; however, this arrangement had its disadvantages.

 At this time, the majority of lines in rural, and regional areas (particularly in Scotland and Wales) were still manually switched.
 This inhibited growth, and caused bottlenecks in the network, as well as being labour and cost-intensive.
 The Post Office began to introduce automatic switching, and replaced all of its 6,000 exchanges.
 Subscriber Trunk Dialling (STD) was also added from 1958, which allowed subscribers to dial their own long-distance calls.

 Telecommunications services in the United Kingdom were reorganised as Post Office Telecommunications in October 1969; and then as British Telecom in 1980, although remaining part of the GPO until 1981.

-Banking services

-The Post Office Savings Bank was introduced in 1861, when there were few banks outside major towns.
-By 1863, 2,500 post offices were offering a savings service.
-Gradually more financial services were offered by post offices, including government stocks and bonds in 1880, insurance and annuities in 1888, and war savings certificates in 1916.
-In 1909 old age pensions were introduced, payable at post offices.
-In 1956 a lottery bond called the Premium Bond was introduced.

-In the mid-1960s the GPO was asked by the government to expand into banking services which resulted in the creation of the National Giro.